 Conclusion: Wrap everything up neatly for the reader, reminding the client of the value you can offer them.

 Build incredible consulting proposal templates with PandaDoc!

-In the past, generating proposals and templates has typically involved creating text-based Google Docs or Microsoft Word and then uploading that to a design or desktop publishing software for customization and formatting.
+In the past, generating proposals and templates typically involved creating text-based Google Docs or Microsoft Word Documents and then uploading that to a design or desktop publishing software for customization and formatting.